GreatDanton/Presentations/bash/bash_src.md

 ## Command subsitution

-Use bash commands in bash commands
+Use bash commands in bash scripts

 ```bash
 $(command)